Gishankrishka/python-jp2a/README.md

 # Convert an image to ASCII
 jp2a image.png --width 100 --color

+or

+python3 -m jp2a image.png --color

 # Convert a video to ASCII in fullscreen high-res mode
 jp2a video.mp4 --fullscreen --highres

 # Get HTML output
 jp2a image.png --html --width 80

+or

+python -m jp2a image.png --html --width 80

 ```

 ---